 Sensei Sue is chief instructor at the Birmingham & Weoley Castle Shotokan Karate club with dojos in Weoley Castle and Longbridge.

-Come along for a free trial session.
+Come along and try our two free trial sessions.

 BWCSK has a squad of members who regularly compete in regional and national competitions.
 If you are interested in joining the squad and taking part in competitions, please speak to Sensei Hession.Read more